Trade Forex Trading

 (1/100 *100= 1%)

-"Trade Forex Trading - Simplify please because I am a Beginner'
+"Trade Forex Trading - Simplify a little bit please because I am a Beginner Trader'

-The example below, the set leverage is 100:1 ratio option, the margin which is 1 percentage% is $2683.07 dollars, hence the total amount controlled by trader is: $268,307 - this is because with this gearing the trader has used little of his money and borrowed the rest of the amount, with this set at 100:1 ratio option, the trader is using 1 percent% of their trading account capital, this 1 % is equivalent to $2683.07, if 1 percent is equivalent to $2683.07 dollars then 100 percent% is $268,307 dollars
+The illustration below, the set leverage is 100:1 ratio option, the margin which is 1 % is $2683.07 dollars, hence the total sum controlled by the trader is: $268,307 - this is because with this leverage option a trader has used little of his money and borrowed the rest of the amount, with this set at 100:1 option, the trader is using 1 percent of their trading account capital, this 1 % is equivalent to $2683.07, if 1 percent is equivalent to $2683.07 dollars then 100 % is $268,307 dollars

 Then margin requirement = 1/50 *100= 2 %